Daily Houserule tweets: January 2023

 Horns are imbued with Ghost Weapon.
 (Karkadann, whether druid-commanded or just ornery, give spirits cause for fear!)

 A cut-off horn is 1.5 lb.
 Treat as a clumsy (-1 TH) 1-lb wooden stake.
-It’s still worth just $2500, not $5000 (spirit-slayers want Ghost Weapon on a real weapon!).
+It’s still worth just $2500, not the $5000 value of Ghost Weapon (spirit-slayers pay that higher cost to have Ghost Weapon put on a real weapon!).

 Carving turns a horn into a 1-lb, fine, ornate large knife, stake, etc. – or smaller weapons totaling 1 lb (make an Armory roll for each).
 Value is that of the weapon(s) + $5000 each for Ghost Weapon.